nonchris/quiz-bot/README.md

 | `ALLOWED_DELTA="2.0"`| Time (seconds) the questions stay open after a question was answered | `-d` `--allowed_delta` |

 You can configure those parameters using env-variables or console-args.
+*Args set from console will replace args that are also set as env-variable!*

 The shown values are the default values that will be loaded if nothing else is specified.